CityUHK-CALAS/cityuhk-calas.github.io/content/authors/Vanora/_index.md

   - PhD Students
 ---

 Miss.
-WANG Haoyu received her B.Eng degree in microelectronics of science and engineering from SUSTech, Shenzhen, in 2023.
+WANG Haoyu(Vanora) received her B.Eng degree in microelectronics of science and engineering from SUSTech, Shenzhen, in 2023.
 She is now a Ph.D. candidate under the supervision of Prof. Ray C. C. Cheung and Dr. Ngai Wong.